AndreF343/JRE-Reddit-Comments/README.md

 <div align="center">
 <h1>Project Wrap-Up</h1>
 </div>
 As of 16<sup>th</sup> December 2024 I'm most likely done developing this project.
-The last thing I did was secure the dashboard with cloudflare so that traffic to and from my dashboard is properly encrypted and people aren't immediately scared to continue.
+The last thing I did was secure the dashboard with cloudflare so that its traffic is properly encrypted and people aren't immediately scared to continue.
 It's the first project in my portfolio as I look for a new job in data and I'm very proud of it.
 It demonstrates my capacity:

 - to use Python, SQL and Databases, Docker and cloud based tools as found in AWS.
 - to create an automated ETL pipeline.
 - to use AI tools by integration with OpenAI.
-- to go out and get data where it might not be readily available and to overcome challenges as they arise (lack of api, ip blocking, bot detectors).
+- to go out and get data where it might not be readily available and to overcome challenges as they arise (lack of API, IP blocking, bot-detectors).
 - to follow-through on a goal and deliver a viable product.

 I'll be starting my next project focused on training a computer-vision based model that can identify and count actions difficult for a humans to perceive.
 Links to come shortly!